sunpy/sunpy-SEP/SEP-0002-revised.md

 # Ombudsperson

-The Ombudsperson represents the interests of the SunPy community by providing an alternative point of contact for sensitive issues such as code of conduct violations and ethical concerns.
+The Ombudsperson represents the interests of the Community by providing an alternative point of contact for sensitive issues such as code of conduct violations and ethical concerns.
 Candidates for this project role are publicly nominated by the Board, after which at least two weeks for comment is allowed, and then the nominee must be confirmed by two-thirds of the active Project Members.

 The Ombudsperson has no term limit but can resign at any time, or be removed by the same process as removing a Project Member.
 In the period between removal/resignation and new appointment, the Steering Comittee will temporarily take over the responsibilities of the Ombudsperson, should the need arise.

-# Modifications to SEP 2
+# Future changes to the governance (Revision of SEP-2)

 Due to the fundamental nature of this SEP, it would be inappropriate for the Steering Committee alone to have authority to approve modifications to it.
 Therefore, if this document is to be modified in any way, then those modifications shall be put to a vote of the Project Members.